sandialabs/Gulliver/.github/ISSUE_TEMPLATE/bug_report.md

 # Proposed solutions

-Do you have a solution, what would you recommend to fix it?
+Do you have a solution that may fix this issue?

 # Can you help?